Theoretical analysis of the leptonic decays $B\to \ell \ell \ell'\bar\nu_{\ell'}$: Introduction

 \section{Introduction}

-This paper aims at studying the general properties of the amplitude $B\to\gamma^* l'\nu'$ with the emphasis on the constraints imposed by the electromagnetic gauge invariance, and, eventually, obtaining predictions for the differential distributions in the $B$-meson decays into four leptons in the final state, $B\to l^+l^-l'\nu'$.
+In this paper we revisit the amplitude $B\to\gamma^* l'\nu'$: we discuss constraints imposed by gauge invariance, construct dispersion representations for the corresponding form factors, and obtain predictions for the differential distributions in the $B$-meson decays into four leptons in the final state, $B\to l^+l^-l'\nu'$.
 The latter reactions are being studied experimentally \cite{exp1,exp2,exp3,exp4}, thus requiring a proper theoretical understanding of the $B$-meson form factors into two currents.
-By now, there have been a few theoretical papers \cite{sehgal,nikitin,beneke2}, where $B$-decays into two lepton pairs have been studied.
-Here we emphasize that essential constraints on the $B\to \gamma^*l'\nu'$ amplitude imposed by the electromagnetic gauge invariance escaped the attention of the previous analyses.
-We demonstrate that an essential consequence of this constraint is the behaviour of the differential distribution at small $q^2$ as
+By now, there have been a few theoretical papers \cite{sehgal,nikitin,bharucha2021,beneke2}, where $B$-decays into two lepton pairs have been studied.

-and not the behaviour $\propto 1/q^4$ as may be obtained naively \cite{nikitin,beneke2} if the gauge-invariance constraints are not taken into account.
-This essential qualitative feature of the $q^2$-distribution at small $q^2$ leads to important consequences for the theoretical estimates of the $B\to l^+l^-l'\nu'$ branching fractions: (i) The main contribution to ${\rm Br}(B\to \mu^+\mu^-e\nu_e)$ comes from the region of $q^2$ around the light vector resonances whereas the region of small $q^2$ gives a comparatively smaller contribution; (ii) The branching fraction of ${\rm Br}(B\to l^+l^-l'\nu')$ has a mild logarithmic dependence $\propto\log(m_l^2)$ on the lepton mass $m_l$ (one would obtain a much stronger $1/m_l^2$ dependence if the gauge-invariance constraint is not taken into account), and as the result ${\rm Br}(B\to e^+e^-\mu \nu_\mu)$ turns out to be only a factor $\sim 2$ larger than ${\rm Br}(B\to \mu^+\mu^-e\nu_e)$ in contrast to the estimates presented in \cite{nikitin}.

-The $B\to \gamma^*l'\nu'$ amplitude (see Fig.~\ref{Fig:1}) may be parameterized via Lorenz-invariant form factors as follows:
+The $B\to \gamma^*l'\nu'$ amplitude (see Fig.~\ref{Fig:1}) may be parametrized via Lorenz-invariant form factors as follows:

 with $q'$ the momentum of the weak $b\to u$ current, and $q$ the momentum of the electromagnetic current.
 In Eq.~(\ref{def}), ${\cal O_\nu}=\gamma_\nu, \gamma_\nu\gamma_5$ and $j_\alpha^{\rm e.m.}$ is the conserved electromagnetic current